-Fiber (estimated dry matter content) = 5%
+Fiber (estimated dry matter content) = 8.9%

 |Estimated Nutrient Content|

-|Dry Matter Basis||24%||13%||54%|
+|Dry Matter Basis||31%||16%||45%|

-|Calorie Weighted Basis||22%||29%||49%|
+|Calorie Weighted Basis||27%||33%||40%|

-The first item in this dog food is peas.
+The third ingredient includes peas.
 Peas are a quality source of carbohydrates.
-Plus (like all legumes) they’re rich in natural fiber.
+And like all legumes, they’re rich in natural fiber.

-However, peas contain about 25% protein, a factor that must be considered when judging the actual meat content of this dog food.
+The next ingredient is pea flour, a powder made from roasted yellow peas.
+However, both peas and pea flour contain as much as 25% protein, a factor that can’t be ignored when judging the meat content of this dog food.

-The third item is potato.
+The fifth ingredient is potato.
 Potatoes can be considered a gluten-free source of digestible carbohydrates.
 Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to a dog.